Student And Staff Data From Area School District Were Dumped On The Dark Web, And Parents And Staffers Had No Clue

 However, it didn’t take the CBS 2 Investigators long to find out that’s wrong.

-“You can see these are all of the different files,” said Hassold.READ MORE: Chicago Improv Comedy Scene Gets Major Shout-Out From Jason Sudeikis As He Accepts Emmy Award
+“You can see these are all of the different files,” said Hassold.READ MORE: City Cites 5 Businesses For Violating State's Indoor Mask Mandate

 “There’s a big, whole bunch of data here around testing scores,” he said.